AssetsArt/nylon/docs/plugins/overview.md

 # Plugin Development Overview

-Nylon's plugin system allows you to extend its functionality with custom logic written in Go.
+Nylon's plugin system allows you to extend its functionality with custom logic.
 Plugins can intercept and modify requests, responses, and WebSocket messages.
+Currently, the Go SDK is production-ready, with more language SDKs in development.

 ## Plugin Architecture

-Plugins are Go shared libraries (`.so` files) that implement the Nylon plugin interface.
-They run in the same process as Nylon for maximum performance.
+Plugins are shared libraries (`.so` files) that implement the Nylon plugin interface.
+They run in the same process as Nylon for maximum performance using Foreign Function Interface (FFI).

 ```
 ┌─────────────────────────────────┐